-On February 3, 2011, KGI entered into employment agreements with Mr. Jacobs and Mr. Kelley, which agreements were authorized and approved by the Company's Board of Directors in conjunction with the Company's acquisition of KGI (the "KGI Agreements").
+On February 3, 2011, KGI entered into employment agreements with Mr. Jacobs and Mr. Farrar, which agreements were authorized and approved by the Company's Board of Directors in conjunction with the Company's acquisition of KGI (the "KGI Agreements").
 Copies of the KGI Agreements were filed as Exhibit 10.5 to the Company's Report on Form 10-K filed on May 16, 2011 with the Securities and Exchange Commission.
 The KGI Agreements are effective until any of the parties notifies the other of his or its intention to terminate employment with the Company according to the terms outlined in the agreements.
+Mr. Farrar's employment was terminated on December 31, 2014.

-During the term of the KGI Agreements, the Company will pay Mr. Jacobs and Mr. Kelley annual base salaries of Four Hundred Twenty-Five Thousand Dollars (\$425,000) and Three Hundred Twenty-Five Thousand Dollars (\$325,000) per annum, respectively, subject to review and potential upward adjustment annually.
+During the term of the KGI Agreements, the Company will pay Mr. Jacobs and Mr. Farrar annual base salaries of Four Hundred Twenty-Five Thousand Dollars (\$425,000) and Three Hundred Twenty-Five Thousand Dollars (\$325,000) per annum, respectively, subject to review and potential upward adjustment annually.

-In addition, the Company will pay Mr. Jacobs and Mr. Kelley each an annual bonus equal to a maximum of fifty percent (50%) of each individual's base salary based on achievement of EBITDA goals (as determined by the PEO) and other goals established at the beginning of each year, which are designed to promote the growth of the Company.
-In addition, the KGI Agreements provide for a put option for Mr. Jacobs and Mr. Kelley, determined by multiplying the cumulative after tax net profit or loss of KGI (commencing March 1, 2011 ("Commencement Date")) by 1.6% and bearing interest at the same per annum rate the Company receives from its lead bank.
-Mr. Jacobs and Mr. Kelley may begin to request cash payment of their accumulated put option balances beginning 30 months from the Commencement Date and at no less than 60 month intervals, thereafter, at each individual's request.
+In addition, the Company will pay Mr. Jacobs and Mr. Farrar each an annual bonus equal to a maximum of fifty percent (50%) of each individual's base salary based on achievement of EBITDA goals (as determined by the PEO) and other goals established at the beginning of each year, which are designed to promote the growth of the Company.
+In addition, the KGI Agreements provide for a put option for Mr. Jacobs and Mr. Farrar, determined by multiplying the cumulative after tax net profit or loss of KGI (commencing March 1, 2011 ("Commencement Date")) by 1.6% and bearing interest at the same per annum rate the Company receives from its lead bank by 1.6%.
+Mr. Jacobs and Mr. Farrar may begin to request cash payment of their accumulated put option balance beginning 30 months from the Commencement Date and at no less than 60 month intervals, thereafter, at each individual's request.

-In the event of the termination of Mr. Jacobs' or Mr. Kelley's employment by the Company, without cause, by Mr. Jacobs or Mr. Kelley with good reason, or by virtue of Mr. Jacobs' or Mr. Kelley's death or disability, the executives will be entitled to certain payments and continuation of benefits depending on the reason for termination as more specifically set forth in the KGI Agreements.
+In the event of the termination of Mr. Jacobs' or Mr. Farrar's employment by the Company, without cause, by Mr. Jacobs or Mr. Farrar with good reason, or by virtue of Mr. Jacobs' or Mr. Farrar's death or disability, the executives will be entitled to certain payments and continuation of benefits depending on the reason for termination as more specifically set forth in the KGI Agreements.

-Mr. Jacobs and Mr. Kelley are subject to confidentiality restrictions during their employment and thereafter, and to non-compete, non-solicitation and non-disparagement restrictions during their employment and for 12 months following termination.
+Mr. Jacobs and Mr. Farrar are subject to confidentiality restrictions during their employment and thereafter, and to non-compete, non-solicitation and non-disparagement restrictions during their employment and for 12 months following termination.